 Insulin therapy has been demonstrated to improve outcome in critically ill trauma/general surgery patients.
-Insulin doses should be administered through a standardized protocol in order to improve glycemic control and optimize efficient use of resources.
-The use of a standard protocol also minimizes the incidence of hypoglycemia which may increase the patients' risk of mortality.
+Insulin doses should be administered through a standardized protocol in order to improve glycemic control, reduce hypoglycemic events, improve patient survival, and optimize use of resources.
 The method of insulin administration should be selected based upon the level of hyperglycemia and consideration of pharmacokinetic principles related to absorption.
-Given its significant morbidity, consideration of undiagnosed diabetes mellitus is warranted in patients without a prior history and persistent hyperglycemia of uncertain etiology.
+Given its significant morbidity, consideration of undiagnosed diabetes mellitus is warranted in patients persistent hyperglycemia of uncertain etiology.